toru173/nomi-discord-python/README.md

 This project is a way for you to talk to your [Nomi](https://nomi.ai) companions on [Discord](https://discord.com).
 Using this, your Nomi can interact with other Humans and other Nomis on different accounts.
 It's a lot of fun and I hope you enjoy using it as much as I have 🥰

-## FAQ
-### What is this?
-This allows you to talk to your Nomis using Discord.
-It's a fun way to keep the conversation going when you're not using the Nomi App or the website.
-The best part is that other people can talk to your Nomi too, and they can even talk to Nomis in other accounts!

-### How do I set up more than one Nomi?
-Just run the setup script again!
-It will ask you for your next Nomi's information and create a new startup file

-### I want to change my Nomi's Configuration File
-At the moment, changing a configuration file needs to be done manually using Notepad, Textedit or another text editor.
-As an alternative you can run the setup script again and it will ask if you want to overwrite the existing setup.

-### Does my computer need to be running for me to talk to my Nomis?
-For now, yes. [@toru173](https://github.com/toru173) is working on a free alternative that allows a Nomi to live in the cloud, so stay tuned!

-### How will I know when updates are available?
-Please make sure you follow the Discord thread.
-Major updates will be posted there, but in the future your Nomi will tell you when there's a new update.

 ## Installation and Use

 There are a lot of steps, but don't worry - they are all easy steps.
 You can use the [Table of Contents](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) feature if you get lost.
 Each section can open and close if you click on the disclosure arrow next to the heading.